-- Prizes/Challenges -- In 2011, NSF kicked-off its inaugural prize/challenge activity, US IGNITE.
+Prizes/Challenges - In 2011, NSF kicked-off its inaugural prize/challenge activity, US IGNITE.
 NSF continues to pursue and expand the use of prizes/challenges as a mechanism for both seeking innovative solutions and for engaging the public.
-In FY2013 NSF conducted seven prize/challenge competitions covering areas in astronomy, biology, education, engineering and visualization of scientific data.
-These resulted in more than 50 prizes being awarded and recognized.
-NSF will continue to explore the use of prizes/challenges where most appropriate and consistent with NSF's mission. - "National Day of Civic Hacking" -- In June 2013, NSF was an active participant in this event hosting a two-day "hackathon" in collaboration with the local Arlington and Alexandria communities.
+In FY2014 NSF conducted four prize/challenge competitions covering areas in astronomy, biology, education and visualization of scientific data.
+One of the prizes, "Beyond the Box" a digitization competition from NSF's Directorate for Biology, will award \$1,000,000 if successfully completed in September 2015.
+NSF will continue to explore the use of prizes/challenges where most appropriate and consistent with NSF's mission.

+• "National Day of Civic Hacking" - In June 2014, NSF was an active participant in this event hosting a "hackathon" in collaboration with the local Arlington and Alexandria communities.
 NSF's goal for the event, in which more than 40 participants competed in a mobile application-building contest, was to use information from publically available data to address a Northern Virginia Challenge, a project that involves "mashing" data from various Federal, state and local government agencies.